salilab/imp/applications/integrative_docking/README.md

 The protocol proceeds by first sampling complex models using [PatchDock](http://bioinfo3d.cs.tau.ac.il/PatchDock/) for pairwise protein docking, followed by
-[filtering based on fit to the experimental data](@ref idock_progs), clustering and composite scoring.
+\subpage idock_progs "filtering based on fit to the experimental data", clustering and composite scoring.

 _Examples_:
  - [Docking of PCSK9](../tutorial/idock_pcsk9.html)